corda/corda/docs/source/api-contract-constraints.rst

 state specifies both a constraint over attachments *and* a Contract class name to use, the specified class must appear in only one attachment.

+.. note:: With the introduction of signature constraints in Corda 4, a new Attachments Classloader will verify that both signed and unsigned versions of an associated contract jar contain identical classes.
+This allows for automatic migration of hash-constrained states (created with pre-Corda 4 unsigned contract jars) to signature constrained states when used as outputs in new transactions using signed Corda 4 contract jars.

 Recap: A corda transaction transitions input states to output states.
 Each state is composed of data, the name of the class that verifies the transition(contract), and the contract constraint.
 The transaction also contains a list of attachments (normal JARs) from where these classes will be loaded.
 There must be only one JAR containing each contract.
 The contract constraints are responsible to ensure the attachment JARs are following the rules set by the creators of the input states (in a continuous chain to the issue).